A step-by-step tutorial on how to build a DIY closet organizer.

 - Use a Kreg right angle clamp!

-- When attaching the bottom shelf, remember that you are added trim to the front to give the organizer a finished look.
-So place the bottom shelf 1-1/2″ from the edge of the side pieces.
+- When attaching the bottom shelf, remember that you will later be adding trim to the front to give the organizer a finished look.
+Therefore, place the bottom shelf 1-1/2″ from the edge of the side pieces.
 There will be a 3/4″ gap once the shelf is added.

-To attach a shelf use the 1-1/4″ screws and adjust the torque on your drill (the numbered dial) so you do not over drill.
+To attach a shelf, use the 1-1/4″ screws and adjust the torque on your drill (the numbered dial) to avoid over-drilling.

 STEP 5: PAINTING

-Before painting prep the organizer by caulking (sealant) the seams where each shelf meets the sides.
-This will give you a clean finished product.
+Before painting, prep the organizer by caulking the seams where each shelf meets the sides.
+This will give you a clean, finished product.
 Once the sealant has dried, you are ready to paint.

 I applied two coats of primer and two coats of white paint.
-I did use my Critter paint sprayer!
+I used my Critter paint sprayer!

-SIDE NOTE: When the paint had dried, I assembled the last two shelves on my organizer.
+SIDE NOTE: When the paint finished drying, I assembled the last two shelves on my organizer.

 STEP 6: INSTALLING THE ORGANIZER INTO THE CLOSET

-Once the paint has dried it’s time to install the closet organizer.
-But before the actual organizer can go into the closet, the bracing for the long top shelf and bracing for the rods need to be secured.
+Before the actual organizer can go into the closet, you need to secure the bracing for the long top shelf and the rods.

-Before nailing a brace into place, make sure it is level then nail into place with 2″ nails.
+Before attaching a brace to the wall, check that it is level and then nail into place with 2″ nails.

-After all the bracing is installed its time to place the top shelf, the one that spans the length of the closet.
-Then measure the placement of the middle organizer plus find the studs in the wall so it can be secured into place.
+After you install all the bracing, it’s time to set up the top shelf (the one that spans the length of the closet).
+Then, measure the placement of the middle organizer and find the studs in the wall so it can be secured into place.

-SIDE NOTE: I did have to move the organize a couple of inches to one side so I could secure it to two studs.
+SIDE NOTE: I had to shift the organizer a few inches to one side so I could secure it to two studs.

-I designed this organizer to be floating so that shoes can be stored under.
-I found four items that could be placed under the organizer to give it the space we needed underneath.
+I created this organizer with a floating design so you can store shoes underneath.
+I placed four sturdy objects under the organizer to give it the support we needed underneath.
 You can install it without but you will need three people to make that easier.

-Place the organizer in the desired location (where it will be secured to two studs).
-Then pre-drill the top bracing with a 1/8″ drill bit for where the organizer will be secured to a stud.
-After take the 2″ screws and secure the top to the wall.
+- Place the organizer in the desired location (where it will be secured to two studs).
+Next, pre-drill the top bracing with a 1/8″ drill bit where the organizer will be secured to a stud.
+Finally, take the 2″ screws and secure the top to the wall.

-TIP: Make sure the organizer is level up and down and with the top shelf.
+- TIP: Make sure the organizer is level vertically and horizontally and with the top shelf.

-Now its time to add the 1″x2″ trim to the front of the organizer and shelf.
+- Now it’s time to add the 1″x2″ trim to the front of the organizer and shelf.
 Cut one trim piece the length of the top shelf.
 Place the trim against the shelf, the top will be flush, then starting on one end nail the trim piece into place with 1-1/4″ finishing nails.
 Move about 8″ and place another nail, adjust the trim piece if needed to make it flush with the shelf.
-Continue this process for the length fo the board.
+Continue this process for the length of the board.

-Next measure the sides of the of the organizer (each one could be different) then cut the trim at those measurements.
-Check the fit and adjust if needed then nail the trim into place just like the first trim piece.
+- Measure the sides of the organizer (each one could be different) and cut the trim at those measurements.
+Check the fit and adjust if needed.
+Then, nail the trim into place just like the first trim piece.

 STEP 7: FINISHING TOUCHES

-Once all the trim is installed, fill in all the nail holes with spalkling paste (will need to be lightly sanded once dry) and seal all the seams with caulk.
-Then let those dry.
+Once you’ve installed all the trim, fill in the nail holes with spackling paste and seal all the seams with caulk.

-After it time to measure the bracing to attach the rod holders to the wood.
+Another important step is to measure the bracing to attach the rod holders to the wood.
 This is done by measuring 11″ from the back wall and 1-3/4″ down on the rod bracing (this will put the holder in the middle of the brace).
-Put a mark at this spot, this is where the top of the rod holder will sit.
-Place the rod hanger and trace the screw holes then predrill a 1/8″ holes.
-Then attach the holder using the screws provided.
+Place a mark at this spot where the top of the rod holder will sit.
+Place the rod hanger, trace the screw holes, and pre-drill 1/8″ holes.
+Then, attach the holder using the screws provided.

-For the other rod holder, mark the placement and trace the screw holes just like the last holder.
-And attach just like the last time.
-Complete this for all rod holders.
+For the other rod holder, mark the placement, trace the screw holes, and attach just like the last time.
+Complete this step for all rod holders.

-Once all the rod holders are attached, place the rods.
+Once all the rod holders are attached, insert the rods carefully.
 You can adjust the length of the dowel if needed.

 WHAT DOES IT COST TO BUILD A DIY CLOSET ORGANIZER

-The total cost of this closet build was less than $140, this included all materials, which was two full sheets of plywood.
+Can you believe that the total cost of this closet build was less than $140?!
+This included all materials, essentially two full sheets of plywood and rod holders.

-So for less than $140 you can build your own closet organizer and finally organize your closet.
+So, for less than $140, you can build your own closet organizer and finally organize your space exactly the way you want.
 I hope this helps you!